NavosX/Byte/README.md

 #### How does the welcome message work?

-Once a user joins the server the bot selects a random color within the `src/data/colors.json` and assigns it with the member role to the user, then the bot sends an embed to the welcome channel.
+Once a user joined the server the bot selects a random color within the `src/data/colors.json` and assign it with the member role to the user, then the bot send an embed to the welcome channel.

 **Sources:** `src/events/welcome.js`

 #### What colors can I use?

 You can use any color you want, the important is that you configure the `src/data/colors.json` properly.\
-However, I recommend using the discord Suggested colors:
+However, I recommand using the discord Suggested colors:

 ![Suggested colors](https://i.postimg.cc/q7b5fJqn/colors.png)
 ## License